Magnum-Opus-2-0/Rooty-Tooty-Gas-Computey/README.md

 Then, you must install and save that module to the project by typing: `npm install --save module_name`.
 Example: `npm install --save clsx`

+## Testing
+Tests for algorithms and calculations are included on this repository.
+We use Jest to run our tests, and Travis for continuous integration.
+To run the tests, enter `npm test` from any directory in the project.

+Currently, we have test suites that check our `StationCalculation`, `UserData`, and `FuelEconomy` modules.
+Most `FuelEconomy` tests use a mocked `XMLhttprequest` object to check that fetch functions work as expected, but a few do an actual request to ensure that we get the data we expect from the database.
+This noticeably slows down the `FuelEconomy` test suite but did help us catch a few errors.

 ## Cookies
 Rooty Tooty Gas Computey makes use of cookies to store a users' car data.
 By storing the data, a user does not have to reenter their car options every time they visit the site.